 Walter Becker died today.
 He was 1/2 of Steely Dan, the other half being Donald Fagan, whom I have tickets to see, coincidentally, on the 16th of September, 2017.
 I wondered why Donald was performing solo, all of a sudden.
 It felt as if those should be Steely Dan shows.
-Having seen Steely Dan — Walter and Donald together — last June, 2016, gave me an inkling why it was that Walter was missing from these latest concerts.
+Having seen Steely Dan — Walter and Donald together — last June, 2016 at Shoreline, gave me an inkling why it was that Walter was missing from these latest concerts.
 He looked unwell at that show, and I had a bad feeling…, and it has turned out worse than I thought.

 Steely Dan’s music has pulled me through all of the sorrows and joys of my life, almost from as long ago as I can remember.
 Their first hit — Do It Again — came out in 1972, the year I turned 10.
 I adored it then and adore it today, for all of the same reasons, whatever those reasons are.

 I can’t recite the reasons to myself.
 At least, I haven’t been able to articulate them.
 But there is a bridge that Steely Dan’s music makes to a land of breath and freedom, in my mind.
 There is almost no rock-star posing or tired-old cliché.
 If you have ever seen these two guys live, you know that public speaking was never their strength.
 But it is a different story with their music.
 And “stories” are what they wrote — little worlds inhabited by characters caught up in events that, above everything, play out along our imperfections as human beings: hopes unattainable, love unrequited, relationships tainted, individuality revered for the freedom it suggests and for the snags, along the way, that it will always bring.